Team334/SwerveBase/README.md

 For logging, the swerve base uses Monologue to log robot-specficic data.
 SignalLogger and URCL are used to log device-specific (motors/encoders) data.

 ## Faults
 All faults are logged by SignalLogger/UCRL.
-During operation, faults are displayed as alerts in Elastic.
+During operation, faults may trigger subsystem alerts which will be displayed in elastic.

 ## Sources
 - [Team 1155 Swerve Base](https://github.com/SciBorgs/Hydrogen/)